chazcornwall/math4610/tasksheets/tasksheet_05.md

 2. The output and current error of Rootfinding::secantMethod()
 3. The trend lines that match the error reduction rate

 The error printed to the console is the log10() of the actual error.
 The trend data was produced by Regression::linreg().
 In this instance, newton's method had an approximate computational convergence rate of 2.49, which is slightly better than quadratic convergence.
 The secant method's approximate rate of computational convergence was 1.87, which is also slightly better than its mathematical convergence rate of 1.62.
+The software manual entry for this routine can be found [here](../softwaremanual/linreg.md).

 <hr>